numpy/numpy/doc/source/user/absolute_beginners.rst

 -----

-You can easily use create a new array from a section of an existing array.
+You can easily create a new array from a section of an existing array.

 Let's say you have this array: